Meet Our Staff

 Lauri Doepke, MS, LPC, NCC

 Thanks for checking out our EAP page!
-I’m Lauri, a Licensed Professional Counselor (LPC) who works out of our Wausau location in central Wisconsin.
+I’m Lauri, a Licensed Professional Counselor (LPC).
 I received my Master’s Degree in Clinical Mental Health Counseling from UW-Stout, and my Bachelors Degree from UW-Eau Claire.
 My approach to therapy begins with building a trusting connection, then I focus on a strengths-based, goal-oriented approach.
 I also favor cognitive-behavioral therapy (CBT) as a counseling technique which focuses on challenging negative thought patterns that keep individuals stuck.
 This often includes doing work outside of the therapeutic hour through assignments and activities to increase self-awareness.
 I’d describe myself as warm hearted, witty, and down to earth.
 Outside of work I enjoy running, group fitness, spending time with my dog, and quality time with family and friends.
 EAP is a great fit for me; I find it extremely rewarding to walk alongside my clients on their journey.

 Mary Mattes, LPC

 After discovering my passion in working with people, I received my Master’s Degree in Counseling through Lakeland College.
 As a younger adult I had gotten my Bachelors Degree in Creative Writing, which seems a far cry from counseling.
 However, in both roles as an intake counselor (who is often the first contact you have with EAP), and as a counselor who provides individual counseling, I’ve found many helpful connections.
 I am an empathetic listener, and find that each person I work with is rich with their own unique story.
 I enjoy listening for details that can help narrow down what would be most helpful to you in this moment, and then provide additional exercises, tools, or resources to help you achieve your goals.
-I strive to create a comfortable, inclusive, non judgmental, and helpful experience for you, regardless of if we are talking virtually, by phone or in one of my office locations in Plover or Wausau.
+I strive to create a comfortable, inclusive, non judgmental, and helpful experience for you.
 I look forward to talking with you!

 Lynn Meinders, MSW